 - Pinch together the last 2 sides and form your "pyramid" shape.

-- Preheat your oven to 425F and prepare a sheet tray by pouring ¼ cup of canola oil in the bottom until it fully covers the sheet (this will help cook the bottom of the pies)
+- Preheat your oven to 425F and prepare 2 sheet trays by pouring 2 tablespoon of canola oil in the bottom of each pan until it fully covers the sheet (this will help cook the bottom of the pies)

-- Place 4-6 fatayers on the sheet pan and bake for 12 minutes until slightly golden brown on the top.
+- Place 6-8 fatayers on each sheet pan and bake for 12 minutes until slightly golden brown on the top.

 Duane says